 A directory is a service that your enterprise uses to manage users and user groups.
-To authorize user access to domains or URLs for an Acceptable Use Policy (AUP), you add directories to Enterprise Threat Protector (ETP) and associate them with identity providers.
+To authorize user access to domains or URLs, you add directories to Enterprise Threat Protector (ETP) and associate them with identity providers.

 - Cloud Directory.
 Internal ETP directory that’s intended for testing purposes only.
 While ETP doesn’t store or cache passwords, this directory is not intended to store user and group information in production.